Lewis Haldane: Port Vale

-Non-league
+Non-League

 Haldane began the 2013–14 season with Southern League side Yate Town.
-He helped the "Bluebells" to a ninth place in Division One South & West in 2013–14, and was a prolific goalscorer, managing to score two consecutive hat-tricks in February.
+He helped the "Bluebells" to a ninth place in Division One South & West in 2013–14.
+He was a prolific goalscorer, scoring two consecutive hat-tricks in February.
 He rejected an approach from Paulton Rovers in August 2014, and three months later instead joined Frome Town.
 The "Robins" finished one place above the Southern League Premier Division relegation zone in 2014–15.
 He re-signed with Yate Town in January 2016.
 Yate finished 16th in Division One South & West in 2015–16, but Haldane was unable to feature due to work commitments.

 International career

-Although Haldane was born in Trowbridge, Wiltshire, due to parentage he had Welsh eligibility, and was called up to the under-21 squad for the first time in August 2006.
+Although Haldane was born in Trowbridge, Wiltshire, due to parentage, he had Welsh eligibility and was called up to the under-21 squad for the first time in August 2006.
 His only under-21 cap came in a goalless draw with Turkey on 2 September 2006.

 In February 2009, Haldane was selected to represent England C for the fixture against Malta under-21s.
 However, he was forced to withdraw because he had previously represented Wales at under-21 level.